smartdevicelink/sdl_evolution/proposals/NNNN-spp-resource-management-for-android.md

 * Proposal: [SDL-NNNN](NNNN-spp-resource-management-for-android.md)
 * Author: [Shinichi Watanabe](https://github.com/shiniwat)
 * Status: **Awaiting review**
-* Impacted Platforms: Android
+* Impacted Platforms: Java Suite

 ## Introduction

 RFCOMM is a connection-oriented, streaming transport over Bluetooth, which is known as Serial Port Profile (SPP) in Android.
 SDL Proxy uses BluetoothServerSocket to listen on a SPP channel, and it is used for primary transport.
-On an Android device, number of SPP resources is limited, and BluetoothServerSocket fails to accept connections when SPP channel runs out of available resource.
+On an Android device, the number of SPP resources is limited, and BluetoothServerSocket fails to accept connections when SPP channel runs out of available resources.
 Current SDL Proxy does not handle that case very well.
 This proposal is to improve the SPP resource management in SDL Android.

 ## Motivation